alex-00-pixel/cropok/README.md

 # Crop Recommendation API

 This project implements a crop recommendation system using a Random Forest classifier with an accuracy of 99.18%.
 It is deployed and accessible at [cropok-production.up.railway.api](https://cropok-production.up.railway.app).

+Now, URL is not working because free trial limit is exceeded.

 ## Features